Driving test tips to help you pass first time

 It's also important to make sure the vehicle used for the test is suitable and meets all DVSA requirements.

-We recommend booking your driving test in good time to secure a convenient date and time.
+We recommend booking driving tests in good time to secure a convenient date and time.
 You can book your driving test on the DVSA's official website.

-Here's a step-by-step guide on how to book driving tests
+Here's a step-by-step guide on how to book a driving test

 When booking your driving test, we recommend choosing a driving test centre you're familiar with for a time when you feel most alert and calm.

-If you already have a driving test booking but don't feel ready, you can change your driving test date for free up to three working days before your test.
+If you already have a driving test booking but don't feel ready, you can change driving test dates for free up to three working days before your test.

-And, if you need an earlier driving test, our driving test cancellations checker can help you find cancellations so you can take your driving test sooner.
+And, if you need an earlier driving test, our driving test cancellation checker can help you find driving test cancellations so you can take your driving test sooner.

 Understanding road signs and the Highway Code